Affordable Health Insurance And Medigap Plans – Instantly Compare

 Affordable health insurance plans for the self employed are available.
 Regardless whether you need coverage for just yourself and your family, or a small business, low-cost policies can be easily purchased.
 Pre-existing conditions are covered, and a federal tax subsidy can substantially reduce your premium (if you meet eligibility requirements).
 The ACA Legislation provides assistance to freelancers that work for themselves, and are responsible for paying their own medical plan premiums.
-Entrepreneurs and persons that run their own business have access to a wide range of plan options.
+Entrepreneurs and persons that run their own business have access to a wide range of flexible plan options.

 A sole Proprietorship is very common (millions of persons in the US) and many types of healthcare benefits are widely available.
-Whether you have no employees, or 20 persons working for you, you still must purchase coverage, although small business requirements were temporarily postponed.
+Whether you have no employees, a solo business, or 20 persons working for you, you still must purchase coverage, although small business requirements were temporarily postponed.
 Part of our expertise (more than 40 years of experience) is finding the new plans that will cost you the least, but still provide "essential" benefits.
 NOTE: If you own or operate a business with no employees, the Department of Health and Human Services classifies you as "self-employed."

-Medicare-eligible persons can also continue to use past accumulated funds for specific expenses.
-The 2021 HSA contribution limit is $3,600 for individuals and $7,200 for a family.
+The current 2024 HSA contribution limit is $4,150 for individuals and $8,300 for a family (increase from $3,850 and $7,750 last year).
+The minimum policy deductible is $1,600 ($3,200 per family).
+HSA-owners over age 55 can contribute an extra $1,000 per year (Catch-up contribution).
 An HDHP (High Deductible Health Plan) must be utilized to take advantage of the tax-deductible contributions.
 Generally, these options are are available in the Bronze and Silver Tiers.
 Coinsurance levels are typically 0%, 20%, 30%, and 50%.
+Note: HDHP maximum out-of-pocket amounts are $8,050 (individual) and $16,100 (family).

 A major advantage of working for yourself (as opposed to owning a small business) is that you are eligible for potentially large federal tax subsidies to help pay your (and your family) medical insurance premiums.
 Since this assistance is in the form of an instant tax-credit, you don't have to wait months to receive the money, and your healthcare premiums can immediately reduce.
 This allows you to afford lower deductibles and smaller out-of-pocket expenses.
 Silver-tier plans utilize "cost-sharing for households that meet lower income requirements.
 Also available is a self-employed health insurance deduction on 100% of premiums.

 Avoidance of the "SHOP" (Small Business Health Options Program) Exchanges (see below) saves time, money, confusion, and simplifies the process of comparing, choosing and enrolling for a plan.
-However, Shop has certain advantages, including no Open Enrollment deadlines, and provider networks are generally quite robust.
+However, SHOP has certain advantages, including no Open Enrollment deadlines, and provider networks are generally quite robust.
 And since plans are offered throughout the year, coverage can be obtained very quickly, without waiting until January 1.
 The tax credit is the most generous to companies with less than 10 workers and if the average annual compensation is less than $25,000.
-To obtain the credit, you must purchase a SHOP plan.

-SHOP is a viable option if you have less than 50 full-time employees.
+SHOP is also viable option if you want to choose the amount you pay towards worker's premiums.
 Non-profit entities are eligible and enrollment takes place throughout the year (unlike the Marketplace).
 Employees can also enroll online and pay premiums on their coverage.
 As the owner of the company, you choose the percentage of worker costs that you pay.
-NOTE: If you have no employees, you can not utilize this program.

 Premium Tax Credit Examples